 Vail Pass Sags

-Sag wagons will drive the course with water and be available to assist riders who are experiencing mechanical trouble or those who become too fatigued to finish.
+Sag wagons will be available to assist riders who are experiencing mechanical trouble or those who become too fatigued to finish.
 Please be prepared to handle your own flats and minor repairs.

-For the safety of all riders, private sag vehicles are NOT allowed on the course.
+For the safety of all riders, private sag vehicles are NOT permitted on the course.